Grant-Funded Programs

 • Amount Awarded: $500,000

-Lead: PlanRVA
+Lead: OOS

 The Energy Future Grants (EFG) will support a multijurisdictional planning effort to develop a deployment-ready “Energy Savings Action Hub” program to serve households in the Greater Richmond Area.
 The Energy Savings Action Hub program will provide a one-stop-shop for navigating home energy retrofit assistance, including comprehensive home energy audits, referrals to vetted contractors, access to all applicable economic incentives, and applications for project financing, as needed.
 Once the Hub is created, the collaborative will then be eligible to apply for implementation dollars that will enable the group to roll the project out within each community.